 Useful information

 Zavižan is maybe the most famous place on the Velebit mountain.
-The good white road leads to this place; also, there are several mountain trails.
-There is a mountain hut and the meteorological station at the same time.
+The good white road leads to it, and several mountain trails lead to it.
+At the same time, there is a mountain hut and a meteorological station.
 The vistas are remarkable!

 Located on the northern Velebit, at the edge of the national Park Sjeverni Velebit (North Velebit), is Zavižan.
-It is a well-known toponym, a mountain hut, and a meteorological station at the same time.
+It is a well-known toponym, a mountain hut, and a meteorological station simultaneously.
 Thanks to its connectedness with the road, it’s a major hub for hiking on Velebit, most often either the beginning or the end.
 Due to the same reason, it is a very popular daily excursion.

 The Velebit trail starts from Oltari village on the very northern rim of the mountain.
 Then, there is a trail leading directly to the coast.
 Finally, the famous Premužić trail begins here.
 Additionally, several other branching lets you explore the nearby peaks.
 The nearest is Zečjak, a promontory from where you get great vistas to the Adriatic coast.
 Also not to miss is a small botanical garden.